A Comprehensive Biographical Analysis

 John Dunn and Frances were living in a Common Law union, which was prohibited, but was not being stringently enforced, in North Carolina.
 It was only permitted if one person was sick and dying.
 Rape was a capital offense, so, from 1736, to 1739, while among the Royal Governors, and while briefly residing in South Carolina, John wrote a Will, claiming he was sick, and expecting to die.
 It was strictly formality.

-To further the ruse, Frances went by her given name, Katherine, and they named their son, born in 1736, John Dunn, Jr., so it would not be apparent that they were the same John and Frances, who parented children, out of wedlock, in North Carolina, as they already had a son, named John Dunn II.
+To further the ruse, Frances went by her given name, Katherine, and they named their son, born September 24, 1736, John Dunn, Jr., so it would not be apparent that they were the same John and Frances, who parented children, out of wedlock, in North Carolina, as they already had a son, named John Dunn II.
+Read this original theory, on genealogy.com.

 From Feb.
 1736 - Jun.
 1736, May 1737 - Sept.
 1737, Feb.
 1738 - Sep.
 1739, Gov. Johnston's Executive Council met in Newton, on Cape Fear, to address the issues regarding original land patents, and the division line between the Carolinas.